gemeofficial/gemeblog/blog/2024-09-29-lomi-vs-geme/index.md

 <!-- truncate -->

+## Noticeable Questions

+## How does the Lomi work?
+Lomi labeled itself as composter, but it behaves more like a dehydrator, event it's **lomi grow mode**.
+It heats the food waste to be softer and then uses blade to cut.
+After hours of repeated work.
+The food scrap become smaller pieces and dry, sometime looks like soil.
+In their early branding age, they called it compost, but now renamed as dirt or Lomi Earth.

+## How dies GEME Composter work?
+GEME use super efficiency species of [microbes to accessarte the composting process](https://www.geme.bio/how-it-works).
+Producing real compost.

 ## Commonalities and Differences between Lomi and GEME Composter

 | Feature                     | GEME Composter                                                                                                                                                                                                   | Lomi Composter                                                                                                                                                                                          |